DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-04-29-apply-again-accept-decline.md

 The updated content removes mention of:

-- UCAS when suggesting a candidate can apply again after declining
+- UCAS when suggesting a candidate can apply again after declining or withdrawing
-- the caveat about "all other offers" when declining an offer on an application with 1 choice
+- the caveat about "all other offers" when declining an offer and "all other choices" when withdrawing, for an application with 1 choice
 - automatically withdrawing other choices when accepting an offer on an application with 1 choice

 These changes should also apply to first applications that have only 1 choice.